sallyyrong/Text-Analysis-Clinton-Emails/README.md

 ## code.html
 This html file contains all the code from code.Rmd, including the outputs of the code in R.

+## write-up.pdf
+This is our write-up communicating the results of our project, including our key insight from Clinton's released emails and data visualizations that we made.

 ## Loughran-McDonald [Sentiment Word Lists](https://sraf.nd.edu/textual-analysis/resources/#LM%20Sentiment%20Word%20Lists)
 The following .txt files were pulled from Loughran-McDonald Sentiment Word Lists:
 * uncertainty.txt